The Mombasa Marine National Park and Reserve is a marine park and national reserve located in Mombasa, Kenya.

 I found the mall impressive!

 I didn’t have a lot of time at City Mall, so I walked through very briefly.

-One thing that kept drawing my attention though was a gorgeous restaurant/cafe on the ground floor called Cafesserie, which I knew I would have to come back and visit one day.
+One thing that kept drawing my attention though was a gorgeous restaurant/cafe on the ground floor called Cafesserie.
+I knew I would have to come back and visit it one day.

 Done with the short stop, off we went to Mombasa Marine Park.

 We got to the KWS Mombasa Marine Park office with no time to waste.
 It was already afternoon, and we still had to get to Malindi before the end of the day.